memfuse/memfuse/docs/architecture/pgai.md

 ## Migration Guide

-### From Legacy EventDrivenPgaiStore to SimplifiedEventDrivenPgaiStore
+### From Legacy EventDrivenPgaiStore to EventDrivenPgaiStore

 The migration is **automatic** thanks to backward compatibility aliases.
 However, for optimal performance and new features, consider updating your code: